 Flash Freezing Fresh Produce

 A process called flash freezing will also ensure the rhubarb doesn’t freeze together in one large clump.
+I use this method for freezing rhubarb as well as freezing fresh cranberries and freezing mulberries.

 Flash Freezing is a method of freezing fresh fruit or vegetables in a single layer on a lined baking tray until the produce is completely frozen.